Sovremenny-class destroyer: History

 The project began in the late 1960s when it was becoming obvious in the Soviet Navy that naval guns still had an important role, particularly in support of amphibious landings, but existing gun cruisers and destroyers were showing their age.
 A new design was started, employing a new 130 mm automatic gun turret.
 Single and twin mounts were developed, and the twin mount was chosen for its superior rate of fire.
 In 1971 a go-ahead was given for the Severnaya design bureau to design "a ship capable of supporting amphibious landings".
 At the same time, the United States Navy was constructing new large multi-role destroyers.
 To respond to this new threat, Project 956 was updated with a new air defence suite and new, powerful 3M80 anti-ship missiles.
 Although the Soviet Navy had largely moved to gas turbine propulsion for its new warships, steam turbines were selected instead for Project 956: partly because production of naval gas turbines would have been insufficient for the entire program.
-The lead ship of the class, Sovremenny was laid down in 1976 and commissioned in 1980.
-A total of 17 were built for the Russian Navy, but currently, only six remain in service due to a lack of funds and trained personnel.
-Additionally, two ships are ongoing modernization and overhaul and two are laid up in reserve (the table lists three in service, two in reserve, one being overhauled, and 11 decommissioned + four Chinese).
+The lead ship of the class, Sovremenny was laid down in 1976 and commissioned in January, 1981.
+A total of 17 were built for the Russian Navy.
 All the ships were built by Severnaya Verf 190 in St. Petersburg.

 These ships have a maximum displacement of 7,940 tons.
-The ships are 156 m in length, with a beam of 17.3 m and a draught of 6.5 m.
+The ships are 156.5 m in length, with a beam of 17.2 m and a draught of 5.2 m.
 They are armed with an anti-submarine helicopter, 48 air defence missiles, eight anti-ship missiles, torpedoes, mines, long-range guns and a sophisticated electronic warfare system.

-There are a total of three versions of this class: the original Project 956 armed with the 3M80 version of the Moskit anti-ship missile, and its successor, the Project 956A, which is armed with the improved 3M80M version of the Moskit with longer range.
+There are a total of four versions of this class: the original Project 956 armed with the 3M80 version of the Moskit anti-ship missile, and its successor, the Project 956A, which is armed with the improved 3M80M version of the Moskit with longer range.
 The main difference between the two is that the missile launching tubes on Project 956A are longer than that of Project 956 to accommodate the increased size of the newer missile, and these launching tubes can be used to fire/store the original 3M80 as well.
-A third version, Project 956EM, later developed for the People's Liberation Army Navy Surface Force was the latest development of this class.
+A third and fourth version, Project 956E and Project 956EM, later developed for the People's Liberation Army Navy Surface Force was the latest development of this class.
 Chinese media called the ship a "carrier killer".